floridop/serviceflipper/README.md

 4. Read the status of the service, push any key to exit the script
 5. Run again to trigger the service on or off

+## Known issues

+> Q: I copied the script and Windows complains that the script is not signed.
+A: Right click on the script, choose "edit", then when PowerShell ISE opens, click on the disk icon to save.
+At this point Windows should have signed it or added to the trusted ones for your own machine.

 ## Acknowledgements

 This is my first powershell script.
 I took inspiration from: